Best For

 Sinkage Test

-Considering the WinkBed has a plush pillow top, this sinkage is about what I had expected.
+Considering the WinkBed has a plush euro-top, this sinkage is about what I expected.
 It’s deep enough to provide good contouring without giving up good support.
+While the sinkage depth is deep, the Winkbed still creates a more balanced level of body contouring hug.

 Motion Transfer Test